 Therefore, it can be depicted that they are able to pay off the financing expenses like interest or lease from their cash, which helps in maintaining the cash flows, assets and liabilities and improving their financial strength.
 The financial charges coverage ratio post tax is also acceptable which reflects that they are effectively covering the requirements of obligations in spite of charge of tax.
 Therefore, the calculated debt coverage ratios shows that overall performance in generating income has improved.
 Due to which they are able to mitigate the limitations of managing assets and liabilities they are capable to generate the returns on the capital and comprehensively deal with the emerging competition and risks.
 Thus, ADB and GCB are able to avail cash for covering the payments of debt that can be related to payment of interest or lease and payments of principle on debt.
 Another thing is that they can easily lend to customers to increase the income levels.

-: Leverage Ratio
+Figure 10 : Leverage Ratio

 (Created by Author, based on annual reports GCB an ADB)